yonastefera/visualization-react-visx-node/README.md

 ## Note:

-In development of the app I used Material-UI, visx, node.js + express for server.
+In development of the app I used Material-UI, visx, node.js + node-express for server.

 The app divided to two folders `server` and `src`.
 In server folder you can see node.js server with dataManager for proceed travel data and calculate total amount of travels.